-- 3.5.1 Calculated Typical Energy Consumption (E{TEC}) for Desktop, Integrated Desktop, and Notebook Computers per Equation 1 shall be less than or equal to the maximum TEC requirement (E{TEC_MAX}) per Equation 2, subject to the following requirements: - i.
-The Additional Internal Storage adder allowance (TEC{STORAGE}) shall be applied if there are more than one internal storage devices present in the product, in which case it shall only be applied once. - ii.
+- 3.5.1 Resume Time Requirement: Notebook computers are required to wake from sleep or an alternative low power mode with a latency of less than or equal to 5 seconds from initiation of wake event to system becoming fully usable including rendering of display.
+Desktop and Integrated Desktop Computers shall meet this same requirement, but with a latency of less than or equal to 10 seconds.
+Manufacturers shall self-declare that the product can meet this requirementiii. - 3.5.2 Calculated Typical Energy Consumption (ETEC) for Desktop, Integrated Desktop, and Notebook Computers per Equation 1 shall be less than or equal to the maximum TEC requirement (ETEC_MAX) per Equation 2, subject to the following requirements: - i.
+The Additional Internal Storage adder allowance (TEC{STORAGE}) shall be applied if there are more than one internal storage devices present in the product, in which case it shall only be applied once.

+i Where Sleep Mode is supported by the UUT by default and Sleep Mode power is used as part of the TEC equation for qualification.

+ii Option (b) is not permitted for systems that use WOL in order to meet the definition of Full Network Connectivity to claim the Full Capability mode weighting.

+iii For purposes of ENERGY STAR third-party certification, these requirements shall not be reviewed when products are initially certified nor during subsequent verification testing.
+Rather, EPA reserves the right to request supporting documentation at any time.
+Resume time requirements do not apply to workstations or thin clients.

+- ii.
 The Integrated Display adder allowance (TEC{INT_DISPLAY}) applies only for Integrated Desktops and Notebooks and may be applied for each display.
-For Enhanced-performance Integrated Displays, the adder is calculated as presented in Table 9 and Equation 3. - iii.
-For a product to certify for the Full Network Connectivity mode weighting, one of the following sets of criteria shall be satisfied: - Option 1: - Products shall meet a non-proprietary Full Network Connectivity standard such as ECMA 393 or another standard that has been approved by EPA as meeting the goals of ENERGY STAR. - Products shall have the applied level of functionality enabled and configured by default upon shipment.

-- Option 2: - Products shall be capable of Sleep Mode or an alternative low power mode which maintains constant network connectivity with energy consumption less than or equal to 2 watts.
+For Enhanced-performance Integrated Displays, the adder is calculated as presented in Table 11 and Equation 3. - iii.
+For a product to certify for the Full Network Connectivity mode weighting or incentive, one of the following sets of criteria shall be satisfied: - Option 1: - Products shall meet ECMA 393. - Notebook Computer products shall have the applied level of functionality in Table 5 enabled and configured by default upon shipment. - Desktop and Integrated Desktop products shall apply the appropriate ALLOWANCE{PROXY} incentive addressed in Equation 2 below, but only if the product meets ECMA 393 full capablity. - Option 2: - Products shall be capable of Sleep Mode or an Alternative Low Power Mode which maintains constant network connectivity with energy consumption less than or equal to 2.5 watts for Notebook or Integrated Desktop Computers in order to qualify for the Full Capability mode weighting and applicable incentives in Table 7 respectively.
+The same requirement applies for Desktop Computers, but with an energy consumption less than or equal to 3.0 watts.

-Note: If a product does not comply with Option 1 or 2 above, the product shall be tested and reported with Conventional mode weightings shown in Table 4 and Table 5.
+Note: If a Notebook Computer product does not comply with Option 1 or 2 above, the product shall be tested and reported with Conventional mode weightings shown in Table 5.
 Full Network Connectivity is a manufacturer-reported parameter.
 On Mac computers, "Wake for network access" enabled within the Energy Saver/Power Adapter Preferences signifies Base Capability or better.
 On Windows computers, "ARP Offload" or "NS Offload" or similar enabled within the Advanced Properties of the Network Interface Card (accessed through the Device Manager) signifies Base Capability or better.
 For systems with a dual Network Interface Card (NIC) configuration, only one NIC configuration needs to comply.
 The manufacturer can provide further guidance on how to confirm Proxy Support.